 A long term survival plan should include:

-- Enough bottled water stored at home to last for at least a few days, to allow you to begin collecting water from other sources.
+- Enough bottled water stored at home to last for at least a few days.

 - The ability to obtain and purify enough water for drinking and hygiene.